Talk to my Chatbot who takes job interviews

 November 17, 2019

 Introducing my very own chatbot that can answer any type of interview questions.
-It’s still pretty stupid but I’m pretty proud given the effort I put in it.
+It’s still learning but I’m pretty proud of my digital self.
 Please start a conversation with me!

 Aren’t all interviews scripted?
 The interviewer knows the questions she’s going to ask in advance and you kind of prepared statements about 10-12 topics that are usually asked during job interviews.
 Is it that farfetched to think that a chatbot could actually replace me during a job interview?